bweatherson/demons/latest-export.md

 > > But this _long run_ is a misleading guide to current affairs. _In the long run_ we are all dead.
 Economists set themselves too easy, too useless a task if in tempestuous seasons they can only tell us that when the storm is long past the ocean will be flat again. [@Keynes1923, 80, emphasis in original]

 Don't focus on the temporal connotations of Keynes's terminology of 'long run'.
-What's characteristic of his long run is not that it takes place in the distance future.
+What's characteristic of his long run is not that it takes place in the distant future.
 What is characteristic of it instead is that it takes place in a world where some sources of interference are absent.
 It's a world where we sail but there are no storms.
 It's a study where we abstract away from storms and other unfortunate complications.

 And that's what's characteristic of Ideal Decision Theory.
-We know that people cannot simply solve problems like the one in Salesman.
+We know that people cannot easily solve problems like the one in Salesman.
 But we think that, at least some of the time, it's worthwhile abstracting away from that particular human limitation.
 I think the connection between Ideal Decision Theory and the kind of equilibrium analysis that Keynes is critiquing here is even closer, since I think that notions of equilibria are at the heart of the right account of Ideal Decision Theory.

 So let's say that Keynes's target here is excessive abstraction, and that there are many views that might fall within that target.
 Classical economics is the proximal target, but Ideal Decision Theory may be another, various views in political philosophy might be yet another, and so on.
 And Keynes makes, as I read him, two distinct criticisms of these kinds of views: they are too easy, and they are useless.
 Both of these seem like they are good criticisms of the view that says of Salesman that Chooser should simply choose the shortest route.
 Saying that is indeed both easy and useless.